Caroline Kampfraath

 Many of your pieces oscillate between the intimate and the monumental, from carved bark stumps inscribed with lovers’ initials to baroque installations like The Trees Weep upon Us, We’ll be Fossils by Then.
 Could you speak about scale as an expressive tool in your practice, how the shift from small, intimate gestures to immersive environments changes the register of meaning for the viewer?

 Soldiers and Lovers is a small work because it is an intimate theme.
 Soldiers on their way to the battle field carved in trees what might be lost.
 Their messages were personal and intimate.
 The intimate theme asked for an intimate form.
 With The Trees Weep upon Us, We’ll be Fossils by Then the request was to exhibit at the Venice Biennale.
-I wanted to use the natural tree resin in a large way so it would have the right impact; the theme of environmental neglect asked for a bigger scale as well.
+I wanted to use natural tree resin in a large way so it would have the right impact, the theme of environmental neglect asked for a bigger scale.
 The Trees gave me the opportunity to show multiple facets of one story.
 The intact city opposed to human decay.
 The story of The Trees is bigger and more universal.

 Your use of discarded or commonplace objects, bottles, cans, wax heads, transforms them into potent metaphors for loss, memory, or societal pressure.
 To which extent is this process an act of re-enchantment of the everyday, and do you see yourself as retrieving something sacred from the overlooked debris of contemporary life?